-You can change the level of detail in the event log file using the tunable dmp log level.
-Valid values are 1 through 4.
+You can change the level of detail that is displayed in the system or console log about the DMP events.
+Use the tunable dmp log level.
+Valid values are 1 through 9.
 The default level is 1.

 vxdmpadm settune dmp log level=X